 Silver medal 2015 Wines of Canterbury Wine Awards

 Pure Bronze Medal - Air New Zealand Wine Awards

 The grapes for this wine have come exclusively from the Kokolo vineyard at the head of Lyttelton Harbour and have been nurtured with meticulous attention to quality and flavour development.

-This is attractive, tasty and delightfully elegant.
-Aromas of rockmelon, citrus and peach with subtle raspberry on the nose.
-The palate is refreshing and vibrant, and delivers excellent fruit purity, backed by juicy acidity.
-Very silky and rounded too.
-At its best: now to 2018.
-91 points 4.5 stars Sam Kim, Wine Orbit, October 2015
+This is beautifully styled and seriously good.
+Complex aromas of stone fruit, citrus, oatmeal and toasted almond with a touch of flinty complexity on the nose.
+It is concentrated and expansive on the palate, and shows excellent fruit intensity, backed by juicy acidity.
+The wine is silky, rounded and persistent, and offers terrific drinking.
+At its best: now to 2020.
+Oct 2015.
+94 points 5 stars Sam Kim, Wine Orbit, October 2015